Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Rich and Rob on the Continued Climb on day three of the Camino InglésRich and Rob on the Continued Climb

-On this street, pass by the brand-new and gorgeous-looking Hotel Montebreamo.
+On this street, pass by the gorgeous-looking Hotel Montebreamo.
 A nice place, perhaps to break up this climb instead of staying in downtown?

 After 300 meters from the viewpoint, the English Way, on day three, takes a turn to the right, and onto this steep alleyway, called the Camiño Pedridas.
 Not at the top yet!
 Notice the yellow painted "Santiago" on the pavement and the wooden hórreo on top of the yellow building!
 All delightful things to fill my senses and to be grateful for the diversion as my lungs worked harder and harder.